Christian Yelich Preview, Player Props: Brewers vs. Cubs

 Cubs Pitching Rankings

-- The pitching staff for the Cubs has a collective 8.5 K/9, which ranks 21st in the league.
+- The 8.5 strikeouts per nine innings compiled by the Cubs pitching staff ranks 21st in the league.

-- The Cubs' 4.22 team ERA ranks 16th across all MLB pitching staffs.
+- The Cubs have the 16th-ranked team ERA across all league pitching staffs (4.23).

-- Cubs pitchers combine to surrender the eighth-fewest home runs in baseball (143 total, 1.1 per game).
+- Cubs pitchers combine to give up 145 home runs (1.1 per game), the 10th-fewest in the league.

 © 2023 Data Skrive.
 All rights reserved.